USEPA/stream-intermittency-visualization-dashboard/README.md

 ## Software
 The dashboard was developed with R software, version 4.1.0, on a Windows computer.
+The code may need to be adapted to run on other operating systems.
+Please see SIVD_dependencies.csv for a list of all of the libraries used by the app and their dependencies.

 ## References
 * [Chapin, T.P., Todd, A.S. and Zeigler, M.P., 2014.
 Robust, low‐cost data loggers for stream temperature, flow intermittency, and relative conductivity monitoring.
 Water Resources Research, 50(8), pp.6542-6548.](https://doi.org/10.1002/2013WR015158)